lavollmer/news-homepage/README-author.md

 3. React-router-dom --> you need to wrap your index.js file with it to get all functionality of the router dom for all components
 4. Added manifest.json file due to console error "Manifest: Line: 1, column: 1, Syntax error."
 Realized related to index.html file in public folder - removed mention of manifest file in index.html folder and worked - removed error
 5. Added button component in App.js when really needed in another component - imported with no use and ESLint errored a message.
 Also button HTML is <button> and not <Button>
+6. Ran npm run build in terminal to rebuild the project - tailwind css was not set up correctly/being imported

 Use this section to recap over some of your major learnings while working through this project.
 Writing these out and providing code samples of areas you want to highlight is a great way to reinforce your own knowledge.